altafino/react-webpack-5-tailwind-2/README.md

+#unmaintained
+I am not more maintain this project actively for different reasons.
+One is, that with Vite we have a nicer way to handle different aspects, other is time.
+But I check and can accept pull requests.

 # react-webpack-6-tailwind-2

 React 17 Boilerplate with React 17, Webpack 6, Tailwind 2, HMR, using babel, Jest unit testing, sass, with a hot dev server and an optimized production build